 What is most remarkable is that there is no book or notebook in the forest, no drawing and no plan.
 The piece is born in the artisan's imagination, and made directly from that inspiration.

-When an artisan prepares the “nahuala” frame, I do not know what she has in mind and I gradually watch the animal emerge.
+When an artisan prepares the “nahuala” frame, I never know what she has in mind and I gradually watch the animal emerge.

-Estimating the exact production time is difficult because the artisans do not work in a workshop at set hours, but rather at home, where they organise their daily tasks and the work of creation and weaving at their convenience.
+Estimating the exact production time is difficult because the artisans do not work in a workshop at set hours, but rather at home, where they organise their daily tasks and the work of creation and weaving around their masks.

 Excluding the time needed to prepare the chunga (harvesting, drying and dyeing), the production of a small mask can take one to two weeks, while a large piece will require at least one month.

 Great patience is a prerequisite for this meticulous work.
 Just like preparing meals or taking care of small children, weaving is a domestic occupation.
-While the manufacturing of masks is rare, baskets or pots, the “Hosig Di”, are usually made using the exact same materials as the ones used for masks, but with techniques much less diverse.
+While the manufacturing of masks is rare, baskets or pots, the “Hosig Di”, are usually made using exactly the same materials as the ones used for masks, but with much less diverses techniques.
 From mother to daughter, the tradition of weaving continues to be passed on.
-We work together, slowly, time is not important.
+They work together, slowly; time is not important.

-Besides, they cannot tell me how much time they have spent on a piece, but that also happens whenever I take a trip: however many people I ask how much time it takes to go from one village to another, no one really has an idea.
-I am the only one who is always worried about time and deadlines!
+The women can never tell me how much time they have spent on a particular piece and that issue of time also comes up whenever I take a trip: No matter how many people I ask about the time it takes to go from one village to another, no one really has any idea.
+I am the only one who worries about time and deadlines!

-Here, no timetable, no schedule, no one is really subjected to this kind of requirement.
+Here, no timetable, no schedule, no one is really subjected to these requirements.

 For that reason, planning a job is impossible: women work when they have the time and inclination.
-Even if they are fully aware of the day of my arrival, it is not unusual for the pieces not to be finished when I get there and, seeing my look of disappointment, the artisan shrugs and looks at me with a smile, as one would look at a sulking child, as if to say “What does it matter, I will finish it next time”.
+Even if they are fully aware of the day of my arrival, it is not unusual for pieces to be unfinished when I arrive.
+Seeing my look of disappointment, the artisan usually shrugs and looks at me with a smile, like you would look at a sulking child, as if to say “What does it matter, I will finish it next time”.

-I have never seen the women wearing a watch, even if they have the opportunity to buy one.
-The rhythm of everyday life is mainly dictated by nature.
+I have never seen any women wearing a watch, even if they have the opportunity to buy one.
+The rhythm of everyday life is the rythm of nature.

 Try and imagine the slow pace at which these objects have been created...
 Imagine the rocking hammock, the screams of monkeys in the forest and the songs of the multitude of birds.
 Let this atmosphere sweep you away.
 It took the artisan time and patience to create this piece.
 Take the time to feel it.

-These pieces are envisioned and made far from any urban life; this piece is inspired by the surrounding environment, and by the individual and collective imagination.
+These pieces are created and made far from any urban life; each mask is inspired by the surrounding environment, and by the individual and collective imagination.

 Women observe the forest, the animals around them, but their dreams and beliefs also play an important role.

-Animals, but also spirits of the forest...
-The origin of the mask remains a mystery and when I sometimes ask what they intended to represent, they evade my gaze and my question by laughing.
+Animals, but also the spirits of the forest...
+The origin of the masks remains a mystery and when I sometimes ask the women what they meant to represent, they evade my gaze and laugh off my question.

 Each artisan is an artist whose work is inspired by nature and who has a style of her own.
 Look at the expression of these animals!
-There are, for example, many representations of monkeys, but no two are alike.
+For example, there are many representations of monkeys, but no two are alike.
 Aggressive, funny, gentle, each expression is unique...
-Their gaze is fascinating, and also disturbing at times.
+Their gaze is fascinating but also disturbing at times.

-Horses, agoutis, leopards, crocodiles and a multitude of tropical birds; the range is infinite because each mask is, and will remain, a unique work of art, and it is wonderful to perpetually discover new expressions, new combinations.
-For my part, I am always surprised and amazed by the work accomplished.
+Horses, agoutis, leopards, crocodiles and a multitude of tropical birds; the range is infinite because each mask is, and will remain, a unique work of art.
+It is wonderful to constantly discover new expressions, new combinations.
+I am always surprised and amazed by the work they do.

-I respect tradition and beliefs, and I encourage the work to be carried out with the utmost respect for traditions.
+I respect their tradition and beliefs, and I encourage the artisans to do their work with the utmost respect for their traditions.

-To complete their work faster and thinking this would be better, some artisans used artificial dyes.
-With the money they earned, they bought chemical dyes.
-Others wanted to introduce steel wires to make the masks more rigid, more “beautiful”.
+To work faster and thinking this would be better, some artisans used artificial dyes.
+With the money they earnt, they bought chemical dyes.
+Others used steel wires to make the masks more rigid, more “beautiful”.

-I had to stand firm against these practices and, on a side note, I even worked with a magnet at some point, to detect the presence of metal.
+I had to stand firm against these practices and, at one point, I even worked with a magnet at some point, to detect the presence of metal.

-I therefore make sure the authenticity of the piece is preserved, I insist on the use of plant-based dyes like in the early days, and I am fond of pieces with beaks or noses slightly crooked, which I often consider to be more expressive than perfect shapes.
+I ensure that the authenticity of the mask is maintained.
+I insist on the use of traditional plant-based dyes.
+I am fond of pieces with beaks or noses slightly crooked, which I often consider to be more expressive than perfect shapes.

 They are all unique and I love them all.
-At times, I am amazed by the perfection and finesse of a weaving style, which leads me to ponder respectfully over the mastery of the technique, the patience and skill of the person who made this piece.
+At times, I am amazed by the perfection and finesse of a weaving style, which makes me deeply respect the mastery of the technique, the patience and skill of the person who made this piece.

 Sometimes, I find delight in the harmony of colours and I can feel the gentleness or the strength that the artist bestowed upon it.

-Have you ever noticed the details of some pieces, such as small teeth, red tongue, crooked ears or base of the head beautifully woven with pre-Columbian designs?
+Have you ever noticed the details in some pieces, such as small teeth, a red tongue, crooked ears or the base of a head beautifully woven with pre-Columbian designs?